rocrill/crock-on/README.md

   * 2.4 As a user and post author, I want to be able to edit or delete a recipe post for which I am the author.
   * 2.5 As a user if there are more than six recipes on the page, the page is paginated with six recipes per page.

-Feature 3.
-Recipe post detail page
+**Feature 3.
+Recipe post detail page**

   * This contains a header with the post title, author name and date of posting.
-Links to edit and delete the post will also appear here if it is the post author logged in.
+Links to edit and delete the post will also appear here if the post author is logged in.
-  * Below this is the main image of the recipe and below this is the recipe post itself, which is in the format of an ingrdients list and method.
+  * Below this is the main image of the recipe and below this is the recipe post itself, which is usually displayed in the format of an ingredients and method list.
 Most users post in this format, however if not, a website admin will re-format the instructions if needed when reviewing the post for quality after it is posted as a draft.
-  * Below the reecipe are user comments and the comment box will also appear here for authenticated logged in users.
+  * Below the recipe are user comments and the comment box will also appear here for authenticated logged in users.
 When a valid user submits a valid comment form, they receive a notification that their comment is awaiting approval.
 Once this is approved by admin the comment will appear under the post.
   * There is also a number of comments and number of likes displayed on the post detail page.

   Desktop:

   ![Image of desktop post detail page 1](static/images/post-detail1.png)
   ![Image of desktop post detail page 2](static/images/post-detail2.png)

   Mobile:

   ![Image of desktop post detail page 1](static/images/detail-m1.png)
   ![Image of desktop post detail page 2](static/images/detail-m2.png)